openlayers/workshop/src/en/basics/point-feature.md

 1. Copy the JS above and paste it into `main.js`.

 1. Look at the working map in your web browser: {{ book.workshopUrl }}.
-When asked whether you want to give the page access to your location, answer with 'Yes'.
+When asked whether you want to give the page access to your location, answer 'Yes'.
 When zoomed to your location, you should see a blue circle indicating your position.